Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 Support for Chaos Cubed game drop will be arriving soon.
 Check back daily!

+### Tip:
+Begineer tip: It is always preferred to activate a Vanilla RTX resource pack in your Global Resources instead of Realm or World.

+### Tip #2
+Beginner tip 2: You can come back here to quickly reinstall packs to restore them to their original state in case you want to reverse your tuning attempts!
+Reinstalls happen from a cached version unless a new version happens to be available.

 # BetterRTXAnnouncements
 ## another way to give the same warning